d-eniz/jupymd/README.md

 ## Getting started

+Download the plugin through the [Obsidian community plugin browser](obsidian://show-plugin?id=jupymd) and enable it.
+If not yet installed, install Jupyter notebook and Jupytext through pip.

 Simply execute the following command on a note you want Jupyter notebook capability on:
 > `JupyMD: Create Jupyter notebook from note`

 This will create an `.ipynb` file with the same file name as the current note on the file directory, and will transform your Python code blocks into interactive code blocks.
 Your note will now behave like a Jupyter notebook, and sync its contents automatically to the `.ipynb` file.
 You may choose to ignore the created `.ipynb` file completely, as its functionality will be mirrored in Obsidian.

+## Contributing

+This project was originally built to solve a personal problem, and it's still in an early stage.
+Feedback, bug reports, and pull requests are all welcome and appreciated!

 > [!NOTE]
 > JupyMD currently supports Python execution only.